Social instability will get us long before AI does.”

 If I had a dollar for every time I’ve heard someone use the words innovation or disruption in a boardroom or conference venue in the last ten years, I’d have 0.892 bitcoin.
 Sadly, there is an inverse correlation between the number of people who talk about innovation and disruption, and the number of people who actually innovate and disrupt.

-So how do you make a such a conference relevant and memorable in a world where the political, social and technological landscape changes on daily, if not hourly, basis?
-This was the question on my mind while I took my (rather plush) seat, front and centre, just before the start of the 2017 #BCXDisrupt Summit.
+So how do you make such a conference relevant and memorable in a world where the political, social, and technological landscape changes on a daily, if not hourly, basis?
+This was the question on my mind while I took my (rather plush) seat, front-and-centre, just before the start of the 2017 #BCXDisrupt Summit.
 I had no doubt the big names on the bill (none other than Malcolm Gladwell and will.i.am) would deliver, but I was curious as to whether the “supporting acts” could deliver on BCX’s promise that “you’ll never think the same again.”

 Man, was I pleasantly surprised.

 While I’m sure everyone in the auditorium took something different from the experience, mine was a stark reminder that technology is just a tiny part of the conversation around innovation and disruption.
 Reinventing capitalism is innovative.
 Redefining profit is disruptive.
 Solving problems that make a million people smarter as opposed to ten people richer is innovative.

 Sipho Maseko, CEO of BCX parent company Telkom, who 702 recently dubbed the saviour of Telkom, set the scene with a talk that revolved around the continental contrast – Africa’s rife economic and social inequality – and how technology should be a catalyst for equalising society.
 It was his address that laid the foundation for the theme of lateral thinking around disruption and innovation; a theme embodied in his ‘things do not have to be the way they are’ mantra.
 More importantly, I believed he meant it.